mixlplex/DisplayPlayerAids/README.md

 1) Batch file:
 This is called from within your Front End with the two parameters: "Filename Of the Game" "Path to the directory that the DisplayPlayerAids directory sits in"

 How you do this will vary based on the Front End.
-For RetroFe edit the mame.conf file (found in the launchers directory) so it reads: executable = %RETROFE_PATH%\DisplayPlayerAids\DisplayPlayerAids.bat arguments = "%ITEM_NAME%" "%RETROFE_PATH%"
+For RetroFe (which is what the CoinOps builds use along with a number of other nice looking builds) edit the mame.conf file (found in the launchers directory) so it reads: executable = %RETROFE_PATH%\DisplayPlayerAids\DisplayPlayerAids.bat arguments = "%ITEM_NAME%" "%RETROFE_PATH%"